abhirijal/d2bestyolo-roulette-logger/README.md

 A Python Selenium bot which records roulette wins from D2BY.
 Uses chromium as selenium web driver.

 ## More info please?
-This bot is for dota2bestlogs the current roulette color into a text file log.txt.
-This text file may be useful to analyze it's pattern which means $$$ XD.
+This bot is for dota2bestyolo's roulette game.
+It has only 3 possible colors.
+It logs the current roulette color into a text file log.txt.
+This text file may be useful to analyze it's pattern / to check if the game actually stands up to it's 'fairness'.
 Work IN PROGRESS

 ## Requirments
  - Python 3